kon-j/skyfri/README.md

 ```bash
 python3 -m pip install pandas
 ```
+Depending on the machine, instead of python3, another python alias should be used.
+E.g. python or python3.8

 ## How to run
 You need to specify path to historical data in `src/configs.py`.
 By default it's `historical_data`.